Shabana25/M2-2019/notebooks/assignments/assignment_1/README.md

 # Further process and dates

-* You will receive an upload link on peergrade.io by XX.10.209 morning with concrete instructions.
+* You will receive an upload link on peergrade.io by .10.209 morning with concrete instructions.
 * The notebook upload is also due 10.10.2018, 11:55pm.
 Delays are not accepted.
 * On latest 11.10.2018, you will recieve an invitation to peergrade your fellows exams on peergrade.io.
 You will be asked for the evaluation of 3 peer-assignments is part of the assignment and mandatory.
-* The peergrade evaluation is due XX.10.2019, 11:55pm.
-Delays are not accepted.
+* The peergrade evaluation is due 16.10.2019, 11:55pm.
+Delays are not accepted!

-# Evaluation

-* Supervised peer-evaluation.
-* Evaluation by 3 peer-reviewers
-*

 # Hints